Autaugaville in Autauga County, Alabama — The American South (East South Central)

 Erected 1952 by Alabama Historical Association.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Autaugaville (approx. 1½ miles away); Holy Ground Battlefield (approx. 5.6 miles away); Old Kingston Historical Cemetery (approx. 10.4 miles away); Our Confederate Soldiers (approx. 11.2 miles away); Lowndesboro, Alabama/Lowndesboro Business District (approx. 11.4 miles away); a different marker also named Lowndesboro (approx. 11½ miles away); Campsite 2 (approx. 11.6 miles away); After the March—Tent City (approx. 11.7 miles away).
+Autaugaville (approx. 1½ miles away); Holy Ground Battlefield (approx. 5.6 miles away); Ivy Creek Methodist Church (approx. 6.3 miles away); Old Kingston Historical Cemetery (approx. 10.4 miles away); Our Confederate Soldiers (approx. 11.2 miles away); Mount Sinai Rosenwald School Lowndesboro, Alabama/Lowndesboro Business District (approx. 11.4 miles away); Milton (approx. 11.4 miles away).

 Also see . . .
 History of Alabama by Albert James Pickett.
 (Submitted on September 27, 2013, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 26, 2013, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 1,953 times since then and 170 times this year.
+It was originally submitted on September 26, 2013, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 3,486 times since then and 438 times this year.
 Photos: 1, 2. submitted on September 26, 2013, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.